Vidvox/hap-qt-codec/README.md

 Open-Source
 ====

-The Hap codec project is open-source, licensed under a [New BSD License][3], meaning you can use it in your commercial or non-commercial applications free of charge.
+The Hap codec project is open-source, licensed under a [Free BSD License][3], meaning you can use it in your commercial or non-commercial applications free of charge.

 This project was originally written by [Tom Butterworth][4] and commissioned by [VIDVOX][5], 2012.